digitalocean/doctl/README.md

-  completion      Modify your shell so doctl commands autocomplete with TAB compute         Display commands that manage infrastructure databases       Display commands that manage databases help            Help about any command invoice         Display commands for retrieving invoices for your account kubernetes      Displays commands to manage Kubernetes clusters and configurations projects        Manage projects and assign resources to them registry        [EA] Display commands for working with container registries version         Show the current version
+  completion      Modify your shell so doctl commands autocomplete with TAB compute         Display commands that manage infrastructure databases       Display commands that manage databases help            Help with any command invoice         Display commands for retrieving invoices for your account Kubernetes      Displays commands to manage Kubernetes clusters and configurations projects        Manage projects and assign resources to them registry        [EA] Display commands for working with container registries version         Show the current version